DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     r'''
     If True, then image data can be returned (if true, .image_id has to be a column of **self.Domain_old** to indicate which of the saved images is linked to which sample).
-    If False, then no image data is provided, and models have to content without them.
+    If False, then no image data is provided.

     Returns
     -------